HotpotDesign/App-Store-Screenshots/README.md

 The goal with these posts is to help developers understand the requirements and best practices for marketing apps on the App Store and Google Play.

+We cross-post here on GitHub for developer convenience.

 ## App Store Screenshot Examples

 [Click here](https://hotpot.ai/templates/iphone_xs_max?s=github) to see examples of App Store screenshots from Hotpot Design.
 These examples include all iOS devices required for App Store inclusion, including the iPhone 8 Plus, iPhone XS Max, and iPad Pro.